Metacor/Minecraft-Speedrun-Guide/readme.md

 *Find a Bastion, Trade Gold to Piglins for Obsidian and Ender Pearls → Find a Fortress, Kill Blazes for Blaze Rods*

-	Use Boats to negate Fall Damage, and kill burning Hoglins for easy Food; https://youtu.be/REas9cmjlic?t=686 Lava Bucket Hoglin killing Method; https://youtu.be/iaUF0oaegns?t=3860

 	Only 1 Structure can Spawn per 432, 432 MegaChunk, for Example: if Bastion @ +x,+z you will have to go to any of the remaining three quadrants; +x,-z | -x,-z | -x,+z
 			aka; pos, pos | pos, neg | neg, neg | neg, pos